-We’ve all been there – the army of ants coming from who knows where, attacking the piece of peanut butter and jelly sandwich you didn’t pick up during lunch the day before.
-Or that gigantic spider lurking under that pile of laundry in the basement.
-Then there are those unmentionable little beasts that strike fear into the hearts of every apartment dweller – ROACHES.
+We've all been there—the army of ants coming from who knows where, attacking the piece of peanut butter and jelly sandwich you didn't pick up during lunch.
+Or that gigantic mystery bug lurking under the pile of laundry in the basement.
+Then, there are those unmentionable little beasts that strike fear into the hearts of every apartment dweller: ROACHES.

 1. Garlic